Ohio State benefits support employee and family well-being

 The university recognizes that balancing career, personal and family life sometimes requires time away from work.
 Accordingly, the university provides its faculty and staff with paid time off options listed in the Paid Time Off policy.
 Highlighted below is information about how to use sick time.

 What is it: Sick time may be used for your own or your immediate family members’ illness or injury, birth, adoption, foster placement, or bereavement for immediate, extended family, or non-family members.
-(See the table about sick time usage on page 5 of Paid Time Off policy).
+(See the table about sick time usage on page 5 of the Paid Time Off policy).

 Who is it for: Faculty and staff in regular, seasonal, temporary, and term positions (including post-doctoral scholars) are eligible for sick time.